 The current events are automatically included on the Front Page, and if any are clicked, the information we have been given will be shown.

 Event organisers should perhaps remember that this site has the largest readership of any waterways publication, and Events entry is free.
 During November 2012 our server registered 300,000 hits, but admits it is unable to count them all...

-Emails in the form of letters or articles are always welcome, for after all, as our Brian once wrote narrowboatworld is by boaters for boaters about boating.
+Emails in the form of letters or articles are always welcome, for after all, as our former columnist Brian Holmes once wrote narrowboatworld is by boaters for boaters about boating.

 Emails and features

 Emails and features are always included unedited, except for any typographical or spelling errors and to comply with the Style Book, but we will not allow personal attacks, and should anything be untoward, the sender will be contacted.

 In the case of emails or features complaining about the authorities, we do not hold with the system of sending to the authority concerned for comment, which others publishers then published with the original, which usually negates the writer's opinion.
 But of course we do allow an email in answer.
 That is then the end of the matter.

 The very strict rule is that the writer's full name must be included.
 Under no circumstances will the correspondents email address be passed on to a third party, unless with express permission.